plule/plule.github.io/index.md

 [bevy-collapsor](https://github.com/plule/bevy-collapsor) is a quick and dirty rust program based on the [bevy engine](https://bevyengine.org/) generating terrains.
 It works [in a browser.](https://plule.github.io/bevy-collapsor/)

-## MPCIC

-[MPCIC](https://github.com/plule/MPCIC) is a C# commandline tool for creating instruments usable in the recent MPC drum machines.

 ## DEFract

 [DEFract](https://github.com/plule/DEFract) is a lua program based on [LÖVE](https://love2d.org/) drawing 3d fractals.

 ![Rotated Mandelbox](http://i.imgur.com/Vshm6.jpg)

+## MPCIC

+[MPCIC](https://github.com/plule/MPCIC) is a C# commandline tool for creating instruments usable in the recent MPC drum machines.
+I've since made MPC Valet with the same features but in the browser.

 ## Jam games